 Southeastern Technical College students have access to print books, periodicals, videotapes and DVDs in each of the library facilities.
-The library also makes available over 50,000 full text electronic books through NetLibrary and thousands of periodicals online through Georgia Library Learning Online (GALILEO).
-Equipment at most facilities includes a photocopier, scanner and laminator.
+The library also makes available over 50,000 full text electronic books through Ebsco eBook collection and thousands of periodicals online through Georgia Library Learning Online (GALILEO).
+Equipment at each of the library facilities includes personal computers, photocopiers, scanners and a laminator.